glyfish/glyfish.github.io/_posts/2018-09-08-metropolis_hastings_sampling.md

-A measure of simulation performance is the rate of convergence of distribution moments computed from samples to the target distribution values.
+A measure of simulation performance is the rate of convergence of distribution moments computed from samples to the target distribution momements.
 The next two plots show convergence of the cumulative sample mean,
 {% katex %}\mu{% endkatex %}, and standard deviation, {% katex %}\sigma{% endkatex %}, to the target distribution values computed from equation {% katex %}(13){% endkatex %} for three values of `stepsize` that compare